+Shellfish, including shrimp, oysters, clams, and scallops are excellent sources of protein.
 Plus, shellfish contain healthy fats and a number of vitamins and minerals, including selenium, zinc, vitamin B12, and iron (

 Eating peanuts and peanut butter may help make you feel full due to their high protein content.
 In fact, studies show that adding peanut butter to a high carb meal may help reduce blood sugar spikes after the meal (

 Getting enough protein daily is essential for health.

 People’s protein needs vary.
 However, experts recommend most active people consume 0.54–0.9 g of protein per pound of their body weight (1.2–2 g per kg) per day (